sysbio-curie/biodica-environment/_docs/index.md

   <center><img src="../../assets/img/gsea_icon.png" width="45%"></center>
   </div>
   <div class="col-sm-8">
   <p><b>GSEA analysis</b> - This module applies Gene Set Enrichment Analysis to each stabilized ICA component.
-As input it uses the natural ranking given by the projection of each component in the "gene space" (i.e for each independent component, each gene is associated with a weight which reflects its importance in the definition of the component; this set of weights naturally ranks gene for the given component).</p>
+As input it uses the natural ranking given by the projection of each component in the "gene space" (i.e for each independent component, each gene is associated with a weight which reflects its importance in the definition of the component; this set of weights naturally ranks the genes for the given component).</p>
   </div>
 </div>
 <br>